EnigmaCurry/d.rymcg.tech/AWS.md

  * Click `Create Record`.
    * Enter the `Record name`: `docker-dev`
    * Choose the `Record type`: `A`
-   * Enter the value: Paste the public IPv4 address of your EC2 instance.
+   * Enter the value: Paste the public IPv4 address of your elastic IP address.
    * Click the `Add another record` button.
    * Enter the second `Record name`: `*.docker-dev`
    * Click the `Create Records` button.